lcparker/synthetic-pages/README.md

 Here, you will find:
 * Base classes that wrap useful functionality from other libraries, such as `Mesh` and `Nrrd`
-* Algorithms to generate synthetic training data (of labelled instances of scroll cubes) for training instance segmentation neural networks
+* Algorithms to generate synthetic training data (of labelled instances of scroll cubes) for training instance segmentation neural networks (bezier surface generation in `main.py`)
 * Scripts that can be used to download raw data (TIFs) of the scrolls, convert them to cubes, and infer them (this is useful for doing data processing on the cloud)
 * `label.py`, an early-days volume annotation tool that I'm hoping to use for post-processing instance-segmentation predictions, stitching them into larger segments for flattening